 Our Club was founded on March 17, 1951, under Charter No. 60.
 The Charleston Club is growing and always welcomes new members for its important mission of prayer and work for the Church.
 You may know one of our members.

-Serra International was named in honor of Blessed Father Junípero Serra, the 18th century Franciscan missionary who founded many missions in Northern California.
-Father Serra was beatified by Pope John Paul II on September 25, 1988.
+Serra International was named in honor of Saint Junípero Serra, the 18th century Franciscan missionary who founded many missions in Northern California.
+Father Serra was canonized by Pope Francis on September 23, 2015.
 His Feast Day is July 1.

 Serra Objectives & Purposes

 |To foster and promote vocations to the ministerial

 particular vocation to service, and to support priests in their sacred

 |To encourage and affirm vocations to consecrated religious life in the Catholic Church; and|

 |To assist its members to recognize and respond in their own lives to God's call to holiness in Jesus Christ and through the Holy Spirit.|

 The following is a list of today's mass readings: